Traminda aventiaria (Guenée, 1857)

 Stella Crossley

-These Caterpillars may be any colour from green to brown with white patches along the sides.
-They have flaps along the back that resemble leaflets of their foodplant.
-They move in looper fashion as they are missing the first three pairs of prolegs.
+These Caterpillars may be any colour from green to brown with variable white markings along the sides.
+The caterpillars have warts of various sizes along the back that resemble buds and leaflets of their foodplant.
+The caterpillars move in looper fashion as they are missing the first three pairs of prolegs.

 (Photo: courtesy of Scott Gavins, Fraser Coast, Queensland)